 Not grilling weather?
 Make air fryer chicken drumsticks using the Asian marinade.

-I served the chicken with Peanut Butter Noodles (a favorite of my daughter), but simple homemade fried rice would have been perfect with it.
+I served the Asian glazed chicken drumsticks with Peanut Butter Noodles (a favorite of my daughter) and steamed broccoli, but simple homemade fried rice would have been perfect with it.

 I put the drumsticks into a zippered storage bag with the Asian chicken marinade and tossed them to coat.
 The chicken was left to marinate for four hours.